-- Continuing to collaborate with the Ministry of Forests and BCTS regarding local log harvests
+- Continuing to collaborate with the Ministry of Forests and BCTS regarding local log harvests and forest stewardship plans.

-- Advocating for community values and needs when approaching the CSRD
+- Advocating for community values and needs when approaching the CSRD in various departments.

-- Continuing to grow our membership
+- Continuing to inform our membership and provide community communication.

 - Maintaining the notice boards

-- Launching this website
+- Launching and maintaining this website

 - Promote involvement of residents within the community